Last updated: September 14, 2023

 The exhibitions are regularly updated, but the overall theme is about capturing highlights and key points in history that have helped to create the Australian identity that exists today.
 From Captain Cook to the Holden car, from Broome to Bundaberg, the exhibitions in the National Museum cast a broad net across Australian culture.

 If you are looking for a museum with an inclusive view of Australian history, this one is hard to beat.
 There is a strong focus on the experience of Indigenous Australians, from the first arrival of European settlers to the present day.
 Integrated into the architecture of the museum itself are numerous indigenous artworks that are highly interactive.

 Old Parliament House was the home of the federal parliament in Australia from 1927 all the way up to 1988, before they transitioned to the current Parliament House.

-Back in its hey-day, it was a small nearly self-sufficient village, with its own post office, barber, bars, and a dining room.
-Today it is home to the Museum of Australian Democracy, as it is considered the birthplace for many of Australia’s modern democratic policies.
+Back in its heyday, it was a small, nearly self-sufficient village with its own post office, barber, bars, and dining room.
+Today, it is home to the Museum of Australian Democracy, as it is considered the birthplace of many of Australia’s modern democratic policies.

 If you want to take a deep dive into Australia’s political history, this is a great place to visit.
 Its detailed and fascinating exhibitions reveal how we achieved many of the democratic freedoms we take for granted today.

-Official website with visitor information: Museum of Australian Democracy at Old Parliament House.
+Official website: Museum of Australian Democracy at Old Parliament House.